Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Related Works

 Testing ML systems is an important research area in SE~\cite{ml_testing_survey}, of which, black-box testing, especially of deployed models, is of particular interest due to being source code/architecture independent and generalizable to different systems.

 \pa{Artificial Intelligence for IT Operations (AIOps)} AIOps leverage ML models for tasks such as anomaly detection and failure prediction~\cite{Lim2014IdentifyingRA, Ros2015CatchingFO, Botezatu2016PredictingDR, ElSayed2017LearningFF,Mahdisoltani2017ProactiveEP, Xu2018ImprovingSA, Lin2018PredictingNF, He2018IdentifyingIS, Chen2019OutagePA, Li2020TOSEM} using logs, measurements, and spatial information.
-These models are highly susceptible to data evolution with impairs their performance and stability.
-Current mitigation strategies are retraining the models periodically~\cite{Lin2018PredictingNF, Li2020TOSEM} or retraining the models upon alarms by supervised concept drift detectors~\cite{Lyu2023OnTM}.
-Existing methods are very costly in manual efforts due to the amount of labeling needed.
-In this work, we explore~\toolS's CDD for AIOps to reduce cost.
+These models are highly susceptible to data evolution, which impairs their performance and stability.
+Current mitigation strategies involve periodically retraining models~\cite{Lin2018PredictingNF, Li2020TOSEM} or retraining based on alarms from supervised CDDs~\cite{Lyu2023OnTM}, both of which are costly in manual efforts due to the extensive labeling required.
+In this work, we explore~\toolS's concept drift detection for AIOps to reduce cost.

-\pa{Model Robustness and Relevance Testing.} Model testing detects mismatches between the model and data~\cite{Zhang2019PerturbedMV, WerpachowskiOverfitting} and ensures trained models' resistance to data noises~\cite{Ruan2019GlobalRE, Mangal2019RobustnessON, Banerjee2019TowardsBA}.
+\pa{Model Robustness and Relevance Testing.} Model testing detects mismatches between the model and data~\cite{Zhang2019PerturbedMV, WerpachowskiOverfitting} and ensures trained models' resistance to data noise~\cite{Ruan2019GlobalRE, Mangal2019RobustnessON, Banerjee2019TowardsBA}.
 However, these techniques test pre-trained models offline and more online techniques are needed~\cite{ml_testing_survey}. \toolS detect concept drift online to test the robustness and relevance of ML models.
 Thus ~\toolS can benefit the utilization and deployment of ML models for SE tasks.
 In this work, we applied \toolS to an internal dataset for anomaly detection in router systems and the Google Cluster Trace dataset for job failure prediction.